Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors

 was given in \cite{Messias2017}.
 For this case, the scalar field operator reads,

 where the normalization constant is

-Although the structure of the field operator here is different from the corresponding one for Dirichlet case, Eq. \eqref{Sol_D}, the hamiltonian operator and the dispersion relations are the same for both models considered in \ref{Dirichlet}.
-So, for this reason we decided do not present all the calculations in this section, since they provide exactly the same results for the Casimir energies and pressures as in the previous section.
+Although the structure of the field operator here is different from the corresponding one for the Dirichlet case, given by Eq. \eqref{Sol_D}, the Hamiltonian operator and the dispersion relations are the same for both models considered in section \ref{Dirichlet}.
+Therefore, we decided not to present all the calculations in this section, since they provide exactly the same results for the Casimir energies and pressures as in the previous section.